In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection: Introduction

 While deep learning models have shown great potential in various fields, they are often trained and tested on similar data which contain similar distributions.
-This can lead to unexpected behaviour and safety hazards when models are presented with different data that come from different distributions. \textit{OOD} training and testing is a promising approach to address this issue by explicitly evaluating models on OOD inputs, for instance by evaluating models on datasets that are significantly different from the training data (e.g., recorded in different conditions, using different sensors, etc.).
-A number of recent studies \cite{ren2019likelihood, liu2020energy, ahuja2021invariance}, have explored this notion in depth and made significant contributions to the area.
+This can lead to unexpected behaviour and safety hazards when models are presented with different data that come from different distributions.
+Out-of-Distribution (OOD) training and testing is a promising approach to address this issue by explicitly evaluating models on OOD inputs, for instance by evaluating models on datasets that are significantly different from the training data (e.g., recorded in different conditions, using different sensors, etc.).
+A number of recent studies \cite{ren2019likelihood, liu2020energy, ahuja2021invariance} have explored this notion in depth and made significant contributions to the area.

-In this paper, we present a detailed analysis of the effectiveness of SSL techniques for the classification of arrhythmia from ECG signals.
-We evaluate the performance of several popular self-supervised methods across a variety of datasets and assess their ability to generalize to new data and OOD classification.
-We find that SSL can achieve high accuracy in arrhythmia classification, and can be a useful tool in improving the performance of ECG-based diagnostic systems.
-Additionally, we investigate the potential for cross-training these models to improve their generalizability and adaptability to different data distributions.
-Our results provide insights into the capabilities and limitations of SSL in the context of arrhythmia ECG analysis and suggest promising avenues for further research in this area.
+In this paper, we conduct a comprehensive analysis of SSL techniques for arrhythmia classification from ECG signals.
+Our study evaluates the performance of popular self-supervised methods across diverse datasets and assesses their generalizability and OOD classification capabilities.
+The results demonstrate that SSL achieves high accuracy in arrhythmia classification and enhances the performance of ECG-based diagnostic systems.
+Furthermore, we explore the potential of cross-dataset training to understand the adaptability of these models to different data distributions.
+Our findings provide valuable insights into the capabilities and limitations of SSL in arrhythmia ECG analysis, opening up promising avenues for future research.

 In this research, we first analyze the distribution of samples using three arrhythmia-based ECG signal datasets, namely PTB-XL, Chapman, and Ribeiro.
-Based on the results of this analysis, we conclude that these datasets are a good choice for our cross-dataset analysis and OOD experiments due to their non-overlapping distributions.
-Next, we select the PTB-XL and Chapman datasets for pre-training datasets since they have a large number of samples, and we select the PTB-XL, Chapman, and Ribeiro test sets for testing the models.
-In the next step, we perform a number of pre-processing steps on the datasets to ensure consistency.
-First, we adjust the frequency of all datasets to 100 Hz.
-Next, we segment the samples of each dataset into 2.5-second windows.
+Based on the results of this analysis, we conclude that these datasets are suitable for our cross-dataset analysis and OOD experiments due to their different distributions.
+Accordingly, we select PTB-XL and Chapman datasets as pre-training datasets since they have a large number of samples, and select PTB-XL, Chapman, and Ribeiro test sets for testing the models.